Current legislation related to safe haven baby boxes in the United States. Carry-over dates listed when applicable.

 - February 12, 2025: Introduced; Referred to House Human Services Committee

 HB1044 Summary: Amends the North Dakota Safe Haven law to authorize the installation of baby abandonment boxes located at hospitals or other location as designated by administrative rule adopted by the department.
 Age Limit: 60 days or less.
-(Trad SH law 1 year or less.)
+(Trad safe haven law 1 year or less.)
 State Appropriations: $50,000, or so much of the sum as may be necessary, to the department of health and human services for the purpose of purchasing, installing, and testing newborn safety devices, and implementing a public awareness campaign to provide information regarding newborn safety devices to the public, medical providers, law enforcement, and social service agencies, for the biennium beginning July 1, 2025, and ending June 30, 2027.
 ICWA Protections: Yes: When the baby has known tribal affiliation, the Indian Child Welfare Act (ICWA) applies and the affiliated tribe will be notified and may have jurisdiction there are no suitable or willing relatives to adopt the baby, the social service agency will look for another permanent family.
 OBC Access: No/Restrictive.
-Available to adoptee by court ; order; release of identifying information through agencies by mutual consent AMENDMENT: Increased appropriation from $50,000 to $100,000.
+Available to adoptee by court ; order; release of identifying information through agencies by mutual consent HOUSE AMENDMENT: Increased appropriation from $50,000 to $100,000.
+HOUSE AMENDMENT: Strike all appropriations from bill.
+SENATE AMENDMENT: Added $50,000 funding to pay for 2 boxes as a “pilot project.”
+Final Bill: No appropriations

 Sponsor: Rep Dawson Holle (R)

-Support: Safe Haven Baby Boxes Inc. Christian Adoption Services, North Dakota Family Alliance, North Dakota Righto Life, various SH baby adopters (go to ND State Page for links to their testimony)
+Support: Safe Haven Baby Boxes Inc. Christian Adoption Services, North Dakota Family Alliance, North Dakota Righto Life, North Dakota Catholic Conference; Nestled in Postpartum, various SH baby adopters (go to ND State Page for links to their testimony)

 Oppose: Bastard Nation, Adoptees United, Adoptee Rights Law Center, Missouri Open, New York Adoptee Rights Coalition, Texas Adoptee Rights Coalition, Equal Access Oklahoma, Oklahoma Original Birth Certificates for All Adult Adoptee, Stop Safe Haven Baby Boxes Now, Saving Our Sisters, National Association of Adoptees, and Parents, Michigan Adoption Rights Coalition